 3. My Malpractice Insurance will provide coverage.
 While your malpractice insurance policy may provide some coverage against 3rd party law suits from malpractice claims that resulted from a data breach, it will not respond to their 1st party duties that many firms have due to state and federal regulations.
 Without Cyber Liability/Data Breach Coverage the firm respond on their own.

 4. My Business Owners Policy will provide coverage.
-Again it may respond to certain types of data breach or cyber attach claims, it will not provide coverage for a Ransomware attack.
+Again it may respond to certain types of data breach or cyber attack claims, it may not provide coverage for a Ransomware attack.
 If equipment is made unusable or records destroyed, the firm will be on their own to restore those records and respond to the attack.

 5. It will not happen to my firm.
 This is kind of like when you tell the teacher that “my dog ate my homework”.
 You did not really believe the story nor did anyone else.